sms1097/PMG-Challenge/README.md

 # PMG-Challenge
 ## CSV Combiner

 The best script I wrote was `src/combine.py`.
-This uses the python csv writer, which because it wraps around a document pointer saves a lot on memory usage.
+This uses the python csv writer.
 To run use the following:
 ```
 python src/combine.py <input_files> <output_file>